Honoring Hoosier Veterans

-The Indiana War Memorial Plaza Historic District contains two museums, three parks, and 24 acres of monuments, statues, sculptures, and fountains in the heart of downtown Indianapolis, making the state's capital second only to Washington D.C. in acreage and number of monuments dedicated to veterans.
-It is also home to the national and state headquarters of the American Legion.
-The War Memorial Commission operates these facilities in pursuit of its primary mission: to commemorate the valor and sacrifice of the United States Armed Forces and especially to honor Hoosier veterans and Indiana's role in the nation's conflicts.
+The Indiana War Memorial Plaza Historic District contains a museum, three parks, and 24 acres of monuments, statues, sculptures, and fountains in the heart of downtown Indianapolis, making the state's capital second only to Washington D.C. in acreage and number of monuments dedicated to veterans.
+It is also home to the American Legion national headquarters.
+The IWM Commission operates these facilities in pursuit of its primary mission: to commemorate the valor and sacrifice of the United States Armed Forces and to honor Hoosier veterans and Indiana's role in the nation's conflicts.

 Bricks of Remembrance Program

 The Indiana War Memorials Foundation has launched its "Bricks of Remembrance" program to memorialize veterans.
-Each brick will be engraved with the name, rank, branch and dates of service of an individual veteran, and placed at Monument Circle, the very heart of the State of Indiana and its capital city of Indianapolis.
-These dedicated bricks will encircle the Soldiers & Sailors Monument, ensuring that our heroes will not be forgotten by future generations.
-You can contribute to the placement of as many bricks as you wish for $100 tax-deductible charitable donation for each brick.
+Each brick will be engraved with a veteran's name, rank, branch and dates of service, and placed around the Soldiers & Sailors Monument on Monument Circle, the heart of the State of Indiana and its capital of Indianapolis, ensuring that our heroes will not be forgotten by future generations.
+You can contribute to the placement of as many bricks as you wish for $100 tax-deductible charitable donation each.
 Bricks will be engraved and installed on a quarterly basis.
-Click here to download the donation form or for more information.
+Click here to download the donation form.

 Girl Scouts for Old Glory

-The Indiana War Memorials Commission has partnered with the Girl Scouts of Central Indiana and the 500 Festival to collect US Flags that should be retired.
+The Indiana War Memorials has partnered with the Girl Scouts of Central Indiana to collect US Flags that should be retired.
 The purpose of the collection is to provide a proper way of retiring the flags which will take place at the Girl Scouts summer camps where the scouts will learn the history and meaning of flag retirement.
-Flags were collected at the 500 Festival Parade and will continue to be collected at the Indiana War Memorial throughout the year.
+Flags will be collected at the Indiana War Memorial throughout the year.
 US Flags that are structurally damaged or faded should be respectfully disposed.
 This program provides for proper retirement and presents a learning opportunity for the Girl Scouts.
 Click here to listen to an interview about the program on WFYI's "No Limits".